Collecting Customer Traffic Data For Your Store

 Counts can be generated using the system and sent to a database.
 Depending on the system that the company is using, counts can be segmented virtually in real-time or divided into time increments such as five minutes, half-hour, hour, etc. Some software systems will allow reports to be generated by time period, store site, entrances, and segmentation groupings.

 Now that you know how the technology works and what the reports from traffic counting will show you, let’s talk about what counting can do for your profits.
 Since revenue and repeat customers is what keeps you in business, this step is very important.

 Once a company begins counting traffic, they will immediately discover new ways to analyze and optimize their business.
 For example, the retailer will often start with benchmarking its current conversion rates and track future conversion as the company implements best practices to improve on conversion.
 Even the smallest percent increase can be a significant difference for a company.
 By utilizing traffic counting systems, companies can also determine if they are understaffed during peak traffic times or if they are losing sales or paying too much for labor during inopportune times.

 Traffic counting systems can also inform a company if certain advertising efforts are warranted or not.
 Combining traffic information with sales and transaction data, assessments can be made to show how to make different areas of your business such as marketing, staffing levels and support more effective.

 With a relatively small investment and a little bit of time, retailers can positively impact their profits by analyzing visitor traffic.

 Want to learn more about traffic counting?
-Contact our team of experts to speak with a representative.
+Contact our team of experts or request a quote.